jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 TOP 5: Malware
 Families
 The top 5 malware families of 2021\.
-The number of samples were collected from Deep Instincts D\-Cloud platform.
+The number of samples were collected from Deep Instinct’s D\-Cloud platform.
 58%
 10%
 13%